Dlwnsrl06/dispersion-trading-strategy-/README.md

    using actual historical close/spot prices.
 6. Repeat across every available date to build the full time series.

-Steps 3–5 are exactly what `main.py` already does for a single date, so the cleanest approach is probably to factor that block out of `main.py` into a shared function both entry points call, rather than writing it twice.
+Steps 3–5 are exactly what `main.py` already does for a single date, and `correlation_snapshot.py` now factors that shared logic out so both entry points call the same function rather than duplicating it.

-**One methodological trap in that work:** `config.COMPONENT_WEIGHTS` holds *today's* SPY weights.
-Using them to backtest 2015 imports both look-ahead bias and survivorship bias — NVDA was not a top-10 name in 2015, and names that fell out of the index disappear entirely. `build_basket_universe.py` already ranks by market cap per quarter, so the point-in-time weights are recoverable from `DlyCap`; it just doesn't emit them yet, only the ticker superset.
-Worth extending it to write a quarter-by-quarter weights table.
+**Two point-in-time bugs were found and fixed while validating this output:**

+- **Quarter lookup was off by one.** `quarterly_weights.csv`'s market cap (`DlyCap`) for a quarter is measured on the *last trading day* of that quarter, so a naive `date -> same-quarter weights` lookup was using end-of-quarter market cap to weight trading days earlier in that same quarter, before the cap was observable. `_quarter_for_date()` now looks up the *prior* quarter's weights instead, so each weight vector only applies to dates after its snapshot was taken.
+This pushes the usable start of the series from 2015-08-28 to 2015-10-01, since there's no valid prior-quarter weight vector before that.
+- **Ticker labels didn't match across renamed entities.** `quarterly_weights.csv` (CRSP-sourced) updates ticker labels at the actual corporate action date (FB → META, ANTM → ELV, PCLN → BKNG, FISV → FI, UTX/RTN → RTX post-merger, DWDP → DD), but `atm_straddles.csv` (OptionMetrics-sourced) keeps one fixed label per secid across its whole history.
+Without reconciling these, several large-cap positions silently dropped out of the implied-correlation basket for years at a time with no error raised. `load_quarterly_weights()` now applies a `TICKER_ALIASES` map and collapses any resulting `(quarter, ticker)` duplicates (e.g. the DowDuPont merger transition quarter, 2017Q3, where both `DWDP` and `DD` briefly appeared as separate rows) by summing weight rather than letting one silently overwrite the other.

+Both issues are now confirmed fixed against the real data; see "Known simplifications" for a third, related coverage effect (the DTE extraction window) that was investigated and found to be a data-source limitation rather than a bug.

 ## Known simplifications